akka/akka/akka-docs/src/main/paradox/additional/deploying.md

 For this reason, it is best to avoid `--cpus` and `--cpu-quota` entirely, and instead specify relative container weights using `--cpu-shares` instead.

+@@@ note

+Some resource sizing for Akka and other library dependencies, such as for thread pools or direct memory pools, is based on the detected number of available processors.
+This will be the CPU quota, if configured, or otherwise all CPU available to Docker.
+While it's recommended to not set a CPU quota, this can lead to over-sized resource allocation.
+The available processors detected by the JVM can be configured directly using the `-XX:ActiveProcessorCount` option.

+@@@